 Every year, the partners of Ada Fire Adapted complete wildfire mitigation projects that reduce wildfire hazards that threaten citizens and their homes.
-2017 has been a busy year.
-Take a look at our highlighted projects for this wildfire season!
+Take a look at our highlighted projects for this past wildfire season!

-Boise is currently home to six nationally-recognized Firewise Communities.
+Ada County is currently home to eleven (11) nationally-recognized Firewise USA sites.

-Boise Heights is currently in the process of becoming a Firewise Community!
-Boise Heights has witnessed many wildfires over the years, including the 1996 8th Street Fire, which burned over 16,000 acres and threatened hundreds of homes.
-Like many foothills neighborhoods, Boise Heights contains an abundance of flammable fuels.
-Decorative trees and shrubs including notoriously flammable Juniper and Arborvitae are dense within the neighborhood, and are capable of carrying wildfire from home to home.
-As Boise Heights gains and maintains Firewise status, it will work to reduce and replace these dangerous fuels by utilizing a roaming chipper to remove fuels and though education regarding more fire-resistant, drought tolerant plants.
-These efforts will increase Boise Height's ability to withstand wildfire when it strikes.
+Many foothills neighborhoods contain an abundance of flammable vegetation directly adjacent to structures.
+Decorative trees, grasses and shrubs, including notoriously flammable Juniper and Arborvitae, are dense within many neighborhoods, and are capable of carrying wildfire from home to home.
+As these neighborhoods gain and maintain Firewise USA site status, they will work to reduce and replace these dangerous fuels by utilizing unlimited City of Boise composting services, as well as utilizing Boise Fire Department neighborhood chipping services.
+They will also engage in educating their neighbors regarding more fire-resistant, drought tolerant plants.
+These efforts will increase their ability to withstand wildfire when it strikes.

-These steps are easy to take.
-Ada Fire Adapted seeks to encourage communities to become Firewise, and will support your application process every step of the way.
-Learn more about Firewise by visiting their website, firewise.org.
-Contact us at email@example.com if you would like to begin the process of becoming a Firewise Community.
+The steps are easy to take.
+Ada Fire Adapted seeks to encourage communities to become Firewise USA sites, and will support your application process every step of the way.
+Contact us at email@example.com if you would like to begin the process of making your community a Firewise USA site.